callmedw/a_random_quote_generator-v1/README.md

 # Random Quote Generator
 #### _This app displays a random quote each time you click a button._

 #### _By: Dana Weiss_

 ## Description

+The purpose of this application is to test basic understanding of PHP syntax and including php files.
-This project was created for [TreeHouse TalentPath](https://teamtreehouse.com/).
+This project was created for [TreeHouse Talentpath](https://join.teamtreehouse.com/talentpath/].

 ## Features

-The purpose of this application is to test basic understanding of PHP syntax and including php files:

 * Users can click a button and a new, random quote will be displayed.
+* Background color changes each time a new quote is displayed.
+* A new quote is displayed after 6 seconds regardless of the button is clicked.

 To pass this code review the following criteria are required: